peterkilfeather/TRAP-V1/README.md

 ## 14th July 2019
   - **Meeting with RWM, NCR**
     - THTR: Finish final qPCRs, manuscripts, prepare cover letter:
+      - Triplication RNA quantified with ribogreen.
+All < 1ng/ul.
+Going to run SMART-SEQ2 with 2.3ul of RNA regardless of concentration (not diluting samples before amplification).
       - Why it is ‘fab’
       - PLOS, not so much about novel in cover letter, but thorough, in depth, good science
       - But it is the first TRAP profile of PD genetic model